dmenacho/lyapunov_inv/README.md

 - `admissible_thetas_data.npy` — admissible parameters without the Lyapunov loss

 ## VISUALIZATION
-Run `visualization.ipynb` to visualize the frequency plots of the admissible parameters.
+Run `visualization.ipynb` to visualize the frequency plots of the admissible parameters (Fig 4 and Fig 5).
 This notebook loads the files used in the manuscript:
 - `admissible_thetas_data_<fig_pos>.npy`
 - `admissible_thetas_total_<fig_pos>.npy`

+Run `visualization_data.ipynb` to visualize some samples of the data (Fig 2) Run `visualization_stability.ipynb` to visualize the stability of some samples (Fig 3)

 lyapunov_inv/